vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list entries
-2. GreenTea shows a list of entries
+2. Green Tea shows a list of entries
 3. User requests to delete a specific entry in the list via the given index
-4. GreenTea deletes the entry
+4. Green Tea deletes the entry

     Use case ends.